Dhanasree-Rajamani/Data_Mining_Article_and_Assignments/Data Mining Assignment 3/Readme.txt

 To try another auto EDA tool, I tried the sweetviz tool, with titanic data set, which contains information of various titanic passengers such as their age, gender etc. and if they survived the titanic crash.

-To view the code and the EDA report with visualizations, please visit : pandas profiling colab : https://colab.research.google.com/drive/1xJcbKv2gq_9Kp_sgddtq9XGpNPR_hOxv?usp=sharing (This is the mail Auto EDA notebook, with detailed explanation, cleansing and transformations of dataset) sweetviz colab : https://colab.research.google.com/drive/1Exu81par76e-uiIBQHS8REYw0k-MNb8i?usp=sharing (This is just a basic experiment to try another Auto EDA Tool)
+To view the code and the EDA report with visualizations, please visit : pandas profiling colab : https://colab.research.google.com/drive/1xJcbKv2gq_9Kp_sgddtq9XGpNPR_hOxv?usp=sharing (This is the main Auto EDA notebook, with detailed explanation, cleansing and transformations of dataset) sweetviz colab : https://colab.research.google.com/drive/1Exu81par76e-uiIBQHS8REYw0k-MNb8i?usp=sharing (This is just a basic experiment to try another Auto EDA Tool)

 Question 3 - Apache beam : This folder contains the google colab notebook used to work on Apache beam.
 The dataset consists of shopping data - customers who shop for various IT products such as monitors, keyboards and so on.
 I have used core transform, pardo transform and composite transform to categorize these customers based on products purchased, and determine the returning and non-returning customers.
 This information can be further used for marketing and sales promotions.